Guitar Treble Bleed

 This is the followup to my previous video on how to select a treble bleed cap.
 Here in part 2, I explain some basic soldering skills, and then show how to actually solder the treble bleed cap in place.

 Update Feb 4, 2011: I wrote up a number of ideas for solutions in this blog post.
-Before plunging into the details, here’s the abbreviated version: treble bleed caps don’t work well if you have more than one volume pot connected together.
-For example, with two pickups and two volume pots with treble bleed, turning […]
+Before plunging into the details, here’s the abbreviated version: the Epiphone Riviera P93 guitar has 3 pickups and 3-way selector switch.
+There’s no way to turn off the middle pot other than turning it all the way down. […]

-A while back, I described some problems with trying to use treble bleed on a guitar with multiple volume pots.
+A while back, I described some problems with trying to use treble bleed on this guitar with three volume pots and a 3-way switch.
 When turning down one volume pot, that pickup retains brightness, but the other pickups get duller.
-In the diagram at right, with middle and neck pickups in a blended switch position, the middle volume is […]
+In this diagram, with middle and neck pickups in a blended switch position, the middle […]